muri11as/Tails-and-TUF/Metadata production/README.md

 	6. Run setup.py
 		"python setup.py /path/to/setupconfig.txt"

 INDIVIDUAL SCRIPT INSTRUCTIONS:

 These Scripts are to be used to produce TUF metadata offline, and then uploaded/copied to the TUF server.

+To generate new keys:
+	Run: generateKeystore.py path/to/keyconfig.txt
+	NOTE: Use Above instructions to setup your keyconfig.txt file.

 To generate a new Repository: